aurora-mm/TradeRa/README.md

 # Overview

-This [R](https://www.r-project.org) package allows users to access the [Tradera API](https://www.tradera.com), Sweden's equivalent of eBay, for performing search queries.
+This [R](https://www.r-project.org) package allows users to access the [Tradera](https://www.tradera.com) API (Sweden's equivalent of eBay) for performing search queries.
 This package is a part of the coursework for the Advanced Programming in R course  (732A94) at Linköping University.

 # Dependencies